-Detox programs exist for any type of addiction.
-Individuals can go through detox if they have used drugs like cocaine, marijuana, methamphetamine, painkillers, barbiturates, and ecstasy.
+Detox programs exist for any addiction.
+Individuals can detox if they have used drugs like cocaine, marijuana, methamphetamine, painkillers, barbiturates, and ecstasy.
 Detox is also available for individuals who are addicted to alcohol and need help getting sober.

 The right detox center depends on many factors.
-The patient’s age, history of abuse, co-existing disorders and the type of drug used can all influence treatment.
-In addition, patients may want to find a treatment center that is close to their home.
+The patient’s age, history of abuse, co-existing disorders, and the type of drug used can influence treatment.
+Also, patients may want to find a treatment center that is close to their home.
 Everyone’s addiction is unique, so the addiction treatment they choose should be just as unique.

 How Long Is Detox?

 Now that the answer to what is medical detoxification is clear, the next common question is how long it will take.
 For most people, detox takes about a week to complete.
-Someone with a long-term addiction or more withdrawal symptoms may need several weeks to completely detoxify their body.
+Someone with a long-term addiction or more withdrawal symptoms may need several weeks to detoxify their body completely.
 After detox, patients often go to a rehab center for several weeks or months of additional treatment.

 What Happens During Detox?

-The initial step in medical detox program is the intake process.
-During this process, the patient discusses their medical history, drugs used and prepares to enter the facility.
+The initial step in the medical detox program is the intake process.
+During this process, the patient discusses their medical history, talks about drugs used, and prepares to enter the facility.
 A doctor or addiction specialist will perform a physical exam to check the patient’s current health.

 Once the patient is in the facility, they have 24-hour access to medical care.
 Addiction specialists are always available to help manage symptoms and provide support.
 Depending on the program, there may also be other options like yoga or meditation to help the patient through detox.